Adam-Randall/adam-randall.github.io/_posts/2016-02-01-TextSecure.md

 layout: post
 title: A First Look At TextSecure
 excerpt: TextSecure is a great way to encrypt SMS messages, but understanding the cryptography...
-modified: 2016-01-02
 tags: [TextSecure, libtextsecure, Signal, Open Whisper Systems]
 comments: true
 share: true

 ---

 Recently I have been experimenting with Signal (TextSecure) by Open Whisper Systems.
-This is a messaging service which provides end-to-end encryption  without the need in paying SMS and MMS costs. <br><br>
+This is a messaging service which provides end-to-end encryption  without the need in paying SMS and MMS costs.

 One of the great things about Signal as they have provided many libraries and a API to interact with.
 However in order to use it, I have found that you require an in-depth knowledge of the [axolotl library](https://github.com/WhisperSystems/libaxolotl-java).
 This is due to the complexity behind how it does the encryption, which at times was very confusing to understand.